evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 You cannot use Evergreen's commit queue if the GitHub merge queue is on.

+Note that unlike Evergreen's commit queue, GitHub's requires that you have write access to the repository to merge, like you would have to without the queue.

 ## Enable the merge queue

 ### Turn on Evergreen's merge queue integration